sunilpandey/keyvalue-demo/README.md

   </table>
 </div>
 ```
-Now we can write the sort function in component.ts file for decending order  like below
+Now sort function can be written in component.ts file for decending order like this
 ```typescript
 sort(vehichleA: {key: string; value: number;}, vehichleB: {key: string; value: number;}) {
     return vehichleB.value - vehichleA.value;
   }
 ```
-Loading after all the above changes suggested for sorting we will get view as follow
+After doing all the above suggested changes, we will get sorted list of tables

 ![](doc-res/vehicle-sorted.png)